Time Saver Tip: How to Make and Freeze Smoothies Ahead of Time

 - Eating keto?
 Here’s a yummy keto smoothie recipe to consider making from our sister site Hip2Keto.com!

 Need some smoothie inspo?
 Here’s what’s in my smoothie!

 Everyone makes smoothies differently and adds things according to taste and dietary needs.
 In my house, we enjoy trying out all various smoothies of ingredients already found in the fridge or pantry.

-We do tend to use this frozen banana and berry combination the most, and I try to sneak in some greens like kale or spinach that’s not even really detectable once blended.
+We do tend to use this frozen banana and berry combination the most, and I try to sneak in some greens like kale or spinach that are not even really detectable once blended.
 I usually add Greek yogurt to make it creamy, and some juice to sweeten and thin it out a bit.

 Spinach and Berry Smoothie

 total time: 10 MINUTES